The Double Your Sustainability Blog

 If document rejection was a major issue, read the detailed guide on what to do when your EcoVadis documents are not accepted.

-A lower-than-expected score can have more than one cause.
+A lower-than-expected EcoVadis score can have more than one cause.
 Start with a factual-error check, then decide whether you need a specific clarification through Scorecard Inquiry.
 The remaining issues become part of your reassessment plan.

 What should you check first?